 This kit has all the documents our Last Will & Testament kit except the Will.

-The Power of Attorney, General (With Durable Provisions) is a "general power of attorney" or sometimes called a “Financial Power of Attorney”.
-The document is primarily intended to give your named agent the power to deal with your assets in the event of your incapacity; however, this document gives your agent broad powers to dispose of, sell, convey and encumber your real and personal property.
+The Power of Attorney, General (With Durable Provisions) is a "general power of attorney".
+The document is primarily intended to give your named agent the power to deal with your assets effective immediately or in the event of your incapacity.
+In addition, this document gives your agent broad powers to dispose of, sell, convey and encumber your real and personal property.

 All adults have the right to make decisions about their health care.
 They are given the right to accept or reject medical or surgical treatment after being informed of their options.
 Health care decisions can be made by the adult or by an agent they appointed to make decisions when they are not capable of making the decision at the time.
 This form also allows the agent to sign consents, releases with hospitals and/or doctors.